Rengo-Labs/CasperLabs-Solana-bridge/CONTRIBUTING.md

 ## Contributing to CasperLabs Solana Bridge

-All contributions to this repository from September 9, 2021 on are considered to be licensed under GNU License.
+All contributions to this repository from September 9, 2021 on are considered to be licensed under Apache License.

 Workflow for bug fixes:
 * Check open issues and unmerged pull requests to make sure the topic is not already covered elsewhere